On Control Flow

 — Friedrich Nietzsche

 The quote is a little grand for a C struct, but bear with me here.
-In C source, obj->handler(obj->buffer) tells you which field supplies the function pointer.
-It does not tell you what address will be stored in that field when the line runs, though.
+In C source, obj->handler(obj->buffer) shows which field supplies the function pointer, but not what address sits in that field once the line runs.
 If a write into buffer continues into handler, the next call uses the overwritten pointer just as readily as the original one.

 Why does this matter?
 The field after the buffer is the function pointer the program calls next.
 In a small example, it looks like this: